 On Saturday, Nov.
-25, Harry Woods gave a dinner to eight of his friends in the sun The table was very prettily decorated with autumn leaves and pom-poms.
+25, Harry Woods gave a dinner to eight of his friends in the sun parlor.
+The table was very prettily decorated with autumn leaves and pom-poms.

 The Medical Society of the County of Queens held its monthly meeting in the ballroom on Tuesday, Nov.
-28. Topics of interest society were illustrated on a screen erected for this A buffet dinner was served in the dining room after meeting adjourned.
-This society will hold its annual mer at the Inn on Dec.
+28. Topics of interest to the society were illustrated on a screen erected for this purpose.
+A buffet dinner was served in the dining room after the meeting adjourned.
+This society will hold its annual dinner at the Inn on Dec.
 18.

-Thanksgiving festivities were well attended, epescially the dance on Wednesday evening.
-The ballroom, blueroom Counge were uniquely transformed into a veritable barn; to the barn yard animals.
-The mule was a great cause anusement to the kiddies of the community on Thanks-Day, also the goat and the three pigs.
-It was quite to hear the rooster crow, the ducks quack and the gobble.
-The party terminated with an informal dance Thanksgiving night in the barn.
+The Thanksgiving festivities were well attended, epescially the The I hanksgiving festivities were well attended, epescially the barn dance on Wednesday evening.
+The ballroom, blueroom and lounge were uniquely transformed into a veritable barn; even to the barn yard animals.
+The mule was a great cause of amusement to the kiddies of the community on Thanksgiving Day, also the goat and the three pigs.
+It was quite amusing to hear the rooster crow, the ducks quack and the turkeys gobble.
+The party terminated with an informal dance on Thanksgiving night in the barn on Thanksgiving night in the barn.

-There were several private parties given on Thanksgiving by the guests and residents of the Gardens.
+There were several private parties given on Thanksgiving Day by the guests and residents of the Gardens.

-Harold Henderson gave a dinner party in the sun on Saturday, Dec.
-2. Covers were set for five and mening was enjoyed after the dinner.
-H. G. Bauer gave a dinner party for six on Sunday. among the recent arrivals at the Inn are: Mrs. Emma graphs of Berkeley, Calif.; Mrs. G. V. Kerwin of Manhat-Mr. and Mrs. M. H. Grape and son of Baltimore.
+Mrs. Harold Henderson gave a dinner party in the sun parlor on Saturday, Dec.
+2. Covers were set for five and dancing was enjoyed after the dinner.

-Commander and Mrs. G. W. Hewlett returned to the after a months' vacation in the south.
+Mrs. H. G. Bauer gave a dinner party for six on Sunday.
+Among the recent arrivals at the Inn are: Mrs. Emma Springs of Berkeley, Calif.; Mrs. G. V. Kerwin of Manhattan; Mr. and Mrs. M. H. Grape and son of Baltimore.
+Lt.
+Commander and Mrs. G. W. Hewlett returned to the Inn after a months' vacation in the south.

-F. F. Eaton spent the Thanksgiving holiday with his
+E. F. Eaton spent the Thanksgiving holiday with his parents.